 BYO: $15 per bottle except Monday when it's $5, which is donated to charity

 David Zhou’s more casual Chinese restaurant is a pristine white wash room where your placemat is the menu, and regional-style share dishes are what's hot.
 Braised eggplant with garlic, chilli and black vinegar; a bowl of chilled, hard-boiled quail eggs, steeped in oolong tea with fragrant wolf berries, and little flash fried school prawns are all winners.

 BYO: $10 per bottle, wine only.
 All days except Saturday

-Turin-born chef Paolo Masciopinto has come on board (via Stokehouse and Grossi Florentino) to give this North Melbourne olde Italian a brand new bad.
+Turin-born chef Paolo Masciopinto has come on board (via Stokehouse and Grossi Florentino) to give this North Melbourne olde Italian a refreshing take on traditional flavours.
 If you can't hit the five-course degustation make sure you don't go past perfect buttery scampi and the delicate duck tortellini with a little duck liver parfait on the side.

 BYO: $15 per bottle, Tuesday to Thursday

 The chef here offers a seasonal rotating menu of Italian favourites made from Victoria’s finest local produce.
 They have an impressive cellar, but also encourage BYO.
 Hell, they can even tailor menus to match your wines if you are a serious oenophile.
 BYO corkage is $10 per bottle.

 If this neighbourhood wine bar game-changer doesn't have that particular drop you're after, they invite you to bring a bottle from home on Monday nights.
 It better be good, cos their list is expansive and impressive.
 Extra points for having a menu that's been specifically designed to match wine, and not the other way around.